-TEAM 2 TRAFFIC: I-10 westbound reopens at La.
-415 following fatal early morning crash
+One dead after early Tuesday morning crash along I-10 westbound in Iberville Parish

 Latest Weather Blog

-TEAM 2 TRAFFIC: I-10 westbound reopens at La.
-415 following fatal early morning crash
+One dead after early Tuesday morning crash along I-10 westbound in Iberville Parish

 WESTPORT — I-10 westbound was closed for several miles between La.
 415/Lobdell and La.
-3177/Butte La Rose on Tuesday morning due to a fatal accident near Whiskey Bay.
+3177/Butte La Rose on Tuesday morning due to a fatal accident in Iberville Parish.

-Officials said traffic was being detoured at the La.
-415 exit to La.
-190 in West Baton Rouge Parish.
+According to Louisiana State Police, a pickup truck was involved in a single-vehicle crash and became disabled in the westbound lanes of I-10 shortly before 2 a.m.
+Shortly after, a commercial box truck traveling westbound struck the disabled vehicle, ejecting the pickup truck driver.

+The driver of the pickup was pronounced dead at the scene, while the box truck driver sustained minor injuries.

 More News